 Research at Farm Zero C

-At FZC, a renewable energy plan is being implemented by Watt footprint.
-The holistic approach combines solar energy and wind turbines with storage batteries and efficient use of electrical energy at the farm.
-The system design/size and limiting factors have been identified as follows:
+At FZC, a renewable energy plan is being implemented by Wattfootprint.
+The holistic approach combines solar, wind energy, and efficient use of energy at the farm.
+The solar system design/size and limiting factors are outlined below.

-• A system oriented towards east-west would suit the profile of the site due to separate peaks across the day.
-Generation would be spread and utilised better.
+• A system orientated east-west would suit the profile of the site due to separate peaks across the day, Generation would be spread and utilised better.

 Other research